An image of writer Cam Williams, smiling

 Half-hour, live-action comedy/drama.

 A comedic dramatisation of the life of Aussie actor Ben Mendelsohn* a.k.a Mendo.
-Yes, Mendo will play himself as he balances his epic career with a normal yet chaotic life in Melboune, Australia.
+Yes, Mendo will play himself as he balances his epic career with a normal yet chaotic life in Melbourne, Australia.
 The man, the myth, the legend, the Mendo.

 Longlist for the AWG Emerging Writers’ Competition 2023.